 Another aspect of project planning is build-order sequence.
 RTM_Layout lets you quickly set up (and see) how a project looks after each assembly step!
 It supplies a Build-Order property (numbered 1-9) for each Block.
 Once each Blocks BO property is assigned, Function-keys (F1-thru-F9) will display your Project as it appears after each assembly step!

 This animation depicts using keys F1 thru F4 to illustrate.

 A variety of Display modes and Print options help with project documentation.
 And a versatile Snapshot facility lets you create jpeg Images.
 Use these images in your documents or web pages.

 Also available is a Report to summarize components (parts list).
 You can print or export to PDF, XL or Word Format.

 RTM_Layout Feature Summary

 Pre-Built Components: Blocks are already preset with dimensions, depiction Image (if applicable) and Signals.
-This includes several MCU cards and an 830 tie-point Breadboard.
+This includes a wide selection of Breadboards, and several MCU cards.